 Six Companies, Inc.: President W.H.
 Wattis, First Vice President W.A.
 Bechtel, 2nd Vice President E.O.
 Wattis, Secretary Charles A Shea, Treasurer Felix Kahn and Assistant Secretary-Treasurer K.K.
 Bechtel.
 Board members included: W.H.
 Wattis, E.O.
 Wattis, Charles A. Shea, Felix Kahn, Stephen D. Bechtel, Henry J. Kaiser, Alan MacDonald and Philip Hart.

-On March 4, 1931 the US Secretary of the Interior awards Six Companies, Incorporated’s bid for project to build Boulder Dam/ Hoover Dam.
+On March 4, 1931 the US Secretary of the Interior awarded Six Companies, Incorporated the contract to build Boulder Dam/ Hoover Dam.
 Six Companies, Inc. started working in spring of 1931.

 The Six Companies board selected Frank Crowe, an employee of Morrison-Knudsen as the General Construction Superintendent of the Boulder Dam construction.
 Crowe also drafted the bid, hired each of the men who were employed during the course of the project, lived in Boulder City with his wife and two daughters and was on the dam site every day of the week until the project was completed.
 He was rewarded a bonus percentage of the profit for completing virtually every portion of the job well ahead of schedule.